kubernetes/enhancements/keps/sig-storage/3333-reconcile-default-storage-class/README.md

 Today, if there is no default SC, a PVC with `pvc.spec.storageClassName=nil` will be bound to PV with `pv.spec.storageClassName=""`.
-To keep at least part of this behavior, PV controller could try to bind such PVCs to PV at least once and only after that change `pvc.spec.storageClassName` to a newly created SC.
+To keep at least part of this behavior, PV controller could try to bind such PVCs to PV at least once and only after there are no such PVs left the `pvc.spec.storageClassName` would change to a newly created SC.

 We find this behavior to be too complicated for users - a PVC with `pvc.spec.storageClassName=nil`: